Kitware/dive/README.md

 ### Server

-The Rest API server is a typical Girder3 plugin.
+The Rest API server is a Girder3 plugin.
 Generally, it needs a running MongoDB instance, Python3, and a python environment, Run `pip install` on the against the server directory.
 Then `girder build`, `girder serve` to start the girder server.
 Refer to
 [Girder3 documentation](https://girder.readthedocs.io/en/stable/) and the included docker scripts for details.